ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .source}

-Exercise:
+The modeRNA program will run and create two model files, chain_C_model_A.pdb and chain_D_model_B.pdb. examine them and make sure that all missing residues have been added and all residues present in the original pdb file have not been moved.

-How ModeRNA server will do the same task?
-Try using it.
+> ## How will ModeRNA server do the same task?
+> Try using ModeRNA server.
 Compare automatically generated ModeRNA models with the original chains C and D. Did server only added missing residues without moving any other atoms?
+>
+{: .challenge}

-**Pitfalls with structure generated automatically by ModeRNA.**
+#### Pitfalls with structure generated automatically by ModeRNA.

 ModeRNA webserver inserts missing residies with the same residue sequence number (ResSeq) as the ResSeq of the residue preceding gap in the template.
 It uses insertion code (iCode) to differentiate inserted res.
 For example if residues 6-8 are missing they all will be assigned ResSeq 5 and iCode A, B, C. It is not possible to renumber residues in ModeRNA web server automatically, and it is not possible to change model chainID (it is always A).
-So you will need to take care of residue numbering and renaming chain D manually (for example using VMD).
+So you will need to take care of residue numbering and renaming chain D manually.

 **References:**
 1. [ModeRNA: a tool for comparative modeling of RNA 3D structure](https://doi.org/10.1093/nar/gkq1320)